 Ayushmann Khurrana: Article 15 Hit Me Hard Emotionally And Has Been An Eye-Opener For Me

 Anubhav Sinha's latest social drama starring Ayushmann Khurrana proved to be a breakthrough movie in India.
-It is one of the first mainstream Bollywood movies to address the issue of caste system in India, with a serious narrative.
+It is one of the first mainstream Bollywood movies to address the issue of the caste system in India, with a serious narrative.
 In a recent interview, Ayushmann Khurrana talked about how the film has impacted him.
 Revealing that the film has been an eye-opener for him, he said that the story hit him hard emotionally.

 Article 15 had a huge impact on Ayushmann.
 He said in an interview with IANS, "I played a police officer for the first time in my career.
 The story hit me hard emotionally and it was an eye-opener because we live in a protected world where such incidents are reported and watched on news channels and read in newspapers, but still fail to drive any action or debate."